comp500/ict/docs/typesandcomponents/1hardwaresoftwaretypes.rst

 Other examples of application software include: Presentation Program (PowerPoint), Database Program (Access), Web Browser (Internet Explorer), CAD Design Software, Media players, Computer Games

-.. warning:: **Note:** If you are asked to name types of software you should NOT use brand names.
+.. note:: If you are asked to name types of software you should NOT use brand names.
 For example, you should use 'Graphics Editor' rather than 'Adobe Photoshop'.

 Types of Computers
 ^^^^^^^^^^^^^^^^^^